College and University Student Criminal Defense Lawyer — Boston and Cambridge

 The Clerk-Magistrate Hearing: The Most Important Intervention

 At the clerk-magistrate hearing, Attorney Serpa presents the student’s academic record, enrollment status, institutional standing, and the specific consequences of an arraignment for that student at that institution — including the loss of housing, academic probation, and graduate school disclosure requirements.
-Clerk-magistrates at Cambridge District Court, BMC Central and Brighton, Somerville, Newton, Brookline, and Waltham are experienced with student defendants and regularly exercise their discretionary authority under Bradford v.
-Knights to deny complaints where the consequences are disproportionate.
+Clerk-magistrates at Cambridge District Court, BMC Central and Brighton, Somerville, Newton, Brookline, and Waltham are experienced with student defendants and regularly exercise their discretionary authority under Gordon v.
+Fay, 382 Mass.
+64 (1980) Victory Distributors, Inc. v.
+Ayer Division of the District Court Department, 435 Mass.
+136 (2001)to deny complaints where the consequences are disproportionate.
 See: A Practitioner’s Guide to Massachusetts Clerk-Magistrate Hearings.

 Common Charges Against Massachusetts Students